 Date: ca. 1770–1800

 Medium: Watercolor, pen and iron gall ink, and graphite on off-white laid paper

 Dimensions: 13 3/16 x 16 9/16 in.
 (33.5 x 42.1 cm)

 Credit Line: Gift of Edgar William and Bernice Chrysler Garbisch, 1966

 Accession Number: 66.242.1

-By 1770, the German émigré Otto had begun to make various forms of fraktur, a style of decorative calligraphy named after a sixteenth-century German typeface.
-His skill is evident in the pleasing balance of color and form achieved in the composition of repetitive motifs.
-For example, the parrots perched at either side of the sheet and the two peacocks that cross necks above the tulip are nearly identical in their respective form but vary in the patterning on their wings.
-Touches of blue enhance the harmony among the greens, reds, and yellows that dominate Pennsylvania German fraktur designs.
+By 1770, Otto, a German émigré, had begun to make various forms of fraktur, a style of decorative calligraphy named after a sixteenth-century German typeface.
+Otto’s skill is evident in the pleasing checks and balances of color and form he achieved in the composition of repetitive motifs.
+For example, the parrots perched at either side of the sheet and the two peacocks that cross necks above the tulip are nearly identical in form but vary in the patterning on their wings.
+Touches of blue enhance the harmony among the reds, greens, and yellows that dominate in Pennsylvania German fraktur designs.